davytun/fittingzBackend/docs/FORGOT_PASSWORD_SUMMARY.md

 ## ✅ Implementation Complete

-A complete, production-grade "Forgot Password" feature has been successfully implemented for the Fashion Designer App backend API.
+A complete, production-grade "Forgot Password" feature has been successfully implemented for the Fittingz App backend API.

 ---